-Luckily, the job came through, and the family spent 1.5 years refunding their sailing trip.
+Luckily, the job came through, and the family spent 1.5 years refunding their bluewater yachting trip.
 The kids went to a normal school, and the entire experience reinforced how much they loved cruising.
 So, they took off once again to sail the ocean blue.

 How they educate their kids

 Behan and Jamie have been home-schooling their kids for most of their journey, which started its 10th year in May, 2017.
 Behan said she thinks her kids have learned the most just by experiencing the world.

 “They’ve gotten a perspective on how fragile the earth is and the damage they’ve seen from over-fished reefs.
 They’ve seen social justice and disenfranchised people forgotten by a corrupt government.
 They’ve learned about the natural world and marine biology.
 When our son was 9,10 years old and we were in the South Pacific he learned the Latin names of the marine species we’d encounter,” Behan said.

 The takeaway from bluewater yachting with kids